endorgobio/alternancia/README.md

 # alternancia

 This project develops a decision support tool for schools in order to help them to schedule the alternation of the students.
-The mathematical model and implementation is detailed in this colab [notebook](https://colab.research.google.com/drive/1k0HkM9oXqRf22sNqw0O4ZDArly8z3FR_?usp=sharing).
-Some of tyhe most relevant
+The mathematical model and implementation is detailed in this colab [notebook](https://colab.research.google.com/drive/1k0HkM9oXqRf22sNqw0O4ZDArly8z3FR_?usp=sharing). the optimiser glpk is used to solve the model.
+Some of the most relevant details of the implementation are described below:

-an example on how to use the glpk solver in an application to be deployed in heroku.
-It runs the solver for a small instance of the knapsack problem

-The file [Procfile](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/Procfile) specifies the commands that are executed by the app on startup.
+* The file [Procfile](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/Procfile) specifies the commands that are executed by the app on startup.
 You can use a Procfile to declare a variety of process types, including Your app’s web server. [details](https://devcenter.heroku.com/articles/procfile)

-The file [runtime](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/runtime.txt) specifies the python version to be run.
+* The file [runtime](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/runtime.txt) specifies the python version to be run.

-The file [requirements.txt](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/requirements.txt) provides the dependencies to be installed
+* The file [requirements.txt](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/requirements.txt) provides the dependencies to be installed

-GLPK solver was instaled via the use of an [Aptfile](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/Aptfile).
+* GLPK solver was instaled via the use of an [Aptfile](https://raw.githubusercontent.com/endorgobio/optimiserApp/master/Aptfile).
 It requires to add a buildingpack (https://github.com/heroku/heroku-buildpack-apt)  whitin the settings menu.
 Details are given in this [link](https://devcenter.heroku.com/articles/buildpacks)